 Lipscomb University is among your best bets if you're planning on studying Computer Science.
 The location in an important urban center is wonderful for students trying to find adequate possibilities for social networking, adventure, and discovery.

 Middle Tennessee State University is among your best bets if you want to study Computer Science.
-Situated in Murfreesboro, Tennessee, this university is optimum for young people who thrive in an urban setting.
+This school is among the largest schools in Tennessee.

 It is difficult to beat Tennessee State University if you want to pursue Computer Science as a major.
 Situated in Nashville, Tennessee, this school is a strong choice for students who enjoy the exhilaration of a popular city.